kenpratt/learning-js-and-node/README.md

 Buuut what I really want is a multi-user todo list!
 And I want it to be speedy!

+The problem with HTTP is that the client is in the driver seat, and the server can't do anything unless the client asks it to.
+But sometimes, you really really want to tell something to the client without it asking.
+Like for example, if you're looking right at your shopping list and I just bought milk, and I want to deleted the "Buy Milk" todo item and have it update on your screen post-haste.
+The easiest way to solve this is by "polling", aka having the client ask the server every few seconds if there has been any updates.
+But it's chatty and a total pain.
+The preferred solution these days is to use "web sockets", which are basically just a TCP socket, and don't use much of HTTP.
+They give you a connection between the client and the server where messages can be sent in either direction, and don't even necessarily need to be in request/response pairs.

 **Objective:** Switch from an HTTP API to using websockets, and let a bunch of people work on the same todo list at the same time.

 **Requirements:**
-* Should be able to have multiple browser tabs doing stuff in the todo list and changes showing up in all the tabs.
+* Should be able to have multiple browser tabs doing stuff in the todo list and changes showing up in all the tabs simultaneously.

+**Technical hints:**
+* Keep your client code from Phase 7 and your todos.js from Phase 7, but throw out the web server code and start from scratch.
+* Create a new server that uses web sockets.
+Start with https://github.com/kenpratt/learning-js-and-node/blob/master/example_web_socket_server/.
+* Take a look at the network tab in Chrome dev tools to see what's going on.
+* You'll probably want to have all your messages be objects with `type` set to something.
+For example `{type: "todos", todos: [...]}`, or `{type: "complete_todo", id: 37}`.
+* When a client connects, send the list of todos in a JSON message from the server to the client.
+* When a todo is added, completed, uncompleted, or removed, send a message from the client to the server.
+* Whenever a todo changes on the server, send a message to all connected clients with the updated information for that todo (or whether it's been deleted).
+Clients should update their interface as needed.

 ## Time for some fun!

-**Objective:** Create a two player Chess game, where each player connects from a different computer.
+**Objective:** Create a multi-player Chess game.

 **Requirements:**
+* Players should be able to join the game by visiting a URL, setting their name in the browser "query string": http://localhost:3000/chess?name=Ken
 * Once two players have joined, black/white is randomly assigned and the game begins.
-* Players should be able to set their name in the browser "query string": http://localhost:8000/chess.html?Ken
 * Regular chess movement rules apply (castles optional).
-* Move is broadcast to other player in real time.
+* Moves are broadcast to other player in real time.
 * (Optional) Server stores either list of moves or board state, so if a player refreshes their browser, they can keep playing.
 * (Optional) Support for more than one game going on at the same time.

 **Technical hints:**
-* Use everything you've learned so far, including websockets to talk to the server.
+* Use everything you've learned so far, including websockets to talk to the server, HTML & CSS to show the board and pieces, and jQuery to handle clicking around on the

+## Todo List, Phase 9

+Knockout.js

+## Todo List, Phase 10

+CoffeeScript